strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 ## Making Django compatible

-It's important to realise that Django doesnt support websockets out of the box.
+It's important to realise that Django doesn't support websockets out of the box.
 To resolve this, we can help the platform along a little.

 Edit your `MyProject.asgi.py` file and replace it with the following content.